Fiber Protein Apps for Health

 Tool Strength Best practice

-ZOE Photo scoring, label scanning, processed food insight Scan labels for packaged items adjust detected ingredients
+ZOE Photo scoring, label scanning, processed food insight Scan labels for packaged items, and adjust detected ingredients

 Both Reduce entry time Confirm portions and swap to verified records when needed